syngyn/LSTM-Future-5-bar-prediction-MQL5/README.md

 2. **Copy** `backtest_predictions.csv` to MT5 Common Files folder C:\Users\username\AppData\Roaming\MetaQuotes\Terminal\Common\Files
 3. **Run Strategy Tester** with generated data for accurate historical testing the ai will learn from each test run you do.

+IMPORTANT!!!!
+To properly train the artificial intelligence you will need to run strategy tester approximately 10 passes but make sure you change the date range each time.
+I suggest 6 months, 1 year, 1.5 years, 2 years, 3, yearss, 4 and so on.
 ### **Strategy Tester Settings**
 - **Model**: Every tick based on real ticks
 - **Period**: Any period with sufficient data